pascal-felique/NNCV/README.md

 We could not find the official implementation of the Fast-SCNN model architecture from the researchers at Toshiba Research Europe and Cambridge University.

 But we found an unofficial implementation on GitHub from an AI researcher at Baidu.

-This implementation adopts all the main principles from the Fast-SCNN model architecture
+This implementation adopts all the main principles from the Fast-SCNN model architecture.

 ### Training with Curriculum Learning (Train a Teacher model)

-Two files need to be modified before starting to train with Curriculum Learning.
+Two files need to be modified before starting to train with Curriculum Learning:

 - **main.sh**: